nakamura-to/gate/README.md

 ### Arguments Mapping

-Pass an argument index or an object includes argument indexs to a function to be returned from `gate.latch()`.
+Pass an argument index or an object includes argument indexs to a function being returned from `gate.latch()`.
 In the object, values except whose type is `number` are recognized arguments.
 To pass an number as argument, wrap it with `val` function.